Digital Transformation potential in Future Field Force

 Road Fleet Management

-– Road Fleet Management covers in-vehicle transportation logistics including job allocation, vehicle tracking, vehicle and driver monitoring, maintenance planning, safety compliance, fuel management, and incident management.
-It can be delivered as a service via a dedicated aftermarket device or through the factory-fit connectivity (accessed via the vehicle head unit).
-The forecast takes both heavy and light duty vehicles into consideration.
-It includes devices deployed in cars, vans, trucks and buses, along with heavy vehicles such as tractors, combine harvesters, pile drivers, tunnelling machines, cranes, and other off-road equipment.
-Fleet Management solutions are increasingly making use of in-vehicle cameras to monitor both outside the vehicle and within the cabin.
-These devices, and their consumer counterparts, can be found in the Dash Cams Application Group.
+– Road Fleet Management covers in-vehicle transportation logistics solutions including job allocation, vehicle tracking, vehicle and driver monitoring, maintenance planning, safety compliance, fuel management, and incident management.
+It can be delivered as a service via a dedicated aftermarket device or through factory-fit connectivity (accessed via the vehicle head unit).
+The forecast takes both heavy- and light-duty vehicles into consideration.
+It includes devices deployed in cars, vans, trucks, and buses, along with heavy vehicles such as tractors, combine harvesters, pile drivers, tunnelling machines, cranes, and other off-road equipment.

 -